TOKIO INKARAMI Parkour Team Welcomes Three New Members and Enters Its Fourth Season

 • Updated: 2025.04.17

-(brand name: TOKIO Inkarami) has signed three parkour athletes as of April 1, 2025 (Tuesday).
-With this agreement, the TOKIO INKALAMI Parkour Team will now have 10 top athletes from Japan and abroad, and will aim for further growth.
+(brand name: TOKIO INKARAMI) has signed three parkour athletes as of April 1, 2025 (Tuesday).
+With this agreement, the TOKIO INKARAMI Parkour Team will now have 10 top athletes from Japan and abroad, and will aim for further growth.

 Press release is here.